This approach is a very unique one, as it uses a slide track for the major portion of the ascent over 2130'.

 Please note

 Hikers should have experience in bushwhacking and off-trail navigation.
 Hikers should be in good physical condition and able to climb steep terrain.
-Bring GPS and/or Map and Compass, eye protection, and seasonally appropriate clothing and footwear.
+Bring a GPS, map, a compass, eye protection, and seasonally appropriate clothing and footwear.
 Slides are unsafe and should only be attempted by experienced hikers and climbers.
 Using a rope and harness is always good practice.